Don’t Overlook These Home Training Mistakes

 Second, the lower back should not come off the ground.
 Too many people use momentum and not muscle to do this action.

-Upon the decent, some may have a tendency to arch their back or even take the back off the floor before the next repetition.
+Upon the descent, some may have a tendency to arch their back or even take the back off the floor before the next repetition.
 This once again uses physics to assist and minimizes the muscle work, thus adversely affecting the abs.

-Lastly we teach the butterfly crunch instead of the traditional one.
+Lastly, we teach the butterfly crunch instead of the traditional one.
 With this exercise, our knees do not face the sky when we crunch.
 The bottoms of the feet are together with knees out to the side in the “butterfly position”.
 This biomechanical change ensures that the tight hip flexors are on slack and out-of-the-way of the exercise.

 Now more force can be developed in the abdominals and less momentum is allowed in this position.